A finite presentation for the twist subgroup of the mapping class group of a nonorientable surface: Introduction

 \section{Introduction}

 Let $N_{g,s}$ be a smooth, nonorientable, compact surface of genus $g$ with $s$ boundary components.
-If $s$ is zero then we omit it from the notation.
+If $s$ is zero, then we omit it from the notation.
 If we do not want to emphasise the numbers $g,s$, we simply write $N$ for a surface $N_{g,s}$.
-Recall that $N_{g}$ is a connected sum of $g$ projective planes and $N_{g,s}$ is obtained from $N_g$ by removing $s$ open disks in the interior of $N_g$.
+Recall that $N_{g}$ is a connected sum of $g$ projective planes and $N_{g,s}$ is obtained from $N_g$ by removing $s$ open disks.

 Let ${\textrm{Diff}}(N)$ be the group of all diffeomorphisms $\map{h}{N}{N}$ such that $h$ is the identity on each boundary component.
 By ${\cal{M}}(N)$ we denote the quotient group of ${\textrm{Diff}}(N)$ by the subgroup consisting of maps isotopic to the identity, where we assume that isotopies are the identity on each boundary component. ${\cal{M}}(N)$ is called the \emph{mapping class group} of $N$.